etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

     * ref. https://pypi.org/project/memory-profiler/
     * ref. https://code.tutsplus.com/tutorials/understand-how-much-memory-your-python-objects-use--cms-25609

-* distributed traffic signal optimization
-  * make LearningDaemonThread::__copyTrainedModel() work with various method
-    * currently only care sappo

-* solve questions :  todos in the code
-  * can find given questions in the code
-    * grep todo *

 * dockerize
   * compile salt in the docker image env
     * from : make a binary outside and copy it to docker image env
     * to : copy SALT source into docker image env and compile it to make binary

+* solve questions :  todos in the code
+  * can find given questions in the code
+    * grep todo *

+* distributed traffic signal optimization
+  * make LearningDaemonThread::__copyTrainedModel() work with various method
+    * currently only care sappo

 <hr>

 ### done history

 * Tag v1.5.1-
   * add cumulative trainint ,  --cumulative-training
     * Cumulative training based on a previously trained model parameter
+  * [d-0602] add codes to control exploration ratio when we do train : USE_EXPLORATION_EPSILON

+  * [d-0602] group split
+    * make code which can work with small node
+      * can work when the # of node is less than the # of target (i.e., # of node < # of target)

+  * [d-0526] Fix "ModuleNotFoundError: No module named "libsalt" " "
+    * this happens sometimes(not always) when we run with shell script(dist_learning.sh)

+  * [d-0526] fix error in compareResult() at ResultCompare.py
+    * start time of comparison : should consider argument and scenario file

+  * add nohup into script : nohup .... > foo.out 2>&1 &
+    ```shell
+       nohup python DistCtrlDaemon.py --port 2828 --map sa_1_6_17 --target "SA 6" --num-of-learning-daemon 1 \
+                                     --state vdd  --action gro --reward-func cwq --validation-criteria 10.0 \
+                                     --epoch 200 --model-save-period 5 --cumulative-training True \
+                                     --model-store-root-path /home/tsoexp/share/results/2828/gro_cwq > ctrl.gro.cwq 2>&1 &
+      nohup python DistExecDaemon.py --ip-addr 101.79.1.116  --port 2828 > exec.gro.cwq 2>&1 &
+      nohup tensorboard --logdir ./logs --host 101.79.1.116 --port 7007 > tb.out 2>&1 &
+    ```

 * Tag v1.5-20220519AM-dist
   * distributed traffic signal optimization